CHICAGO NURSING HOME ABUSE LAWYER

 How Long Does a Nursing Home Lawsuit Take?

-As with most personal injury and medical malpractice cases, the amount of time it takes from filing suit to receiving payment depends on several factors.
-In most cases, you should expect for the entire process to last for at least a year.
-The best first step is to speak with an experienced nursing home negligence attorney.
-After that, you can expect your attorney to do an in-depth investigation of your claims.
-Next, he or she will notify the nursing home with a Notice of Claim.
-After that, your attorney will file a lawsuit with the court.
-Once it is filed, the court will serve the defendant with the lawsuit and a citation.
+Next, he or she will notify the appropriate nursing home with a Notice of Claim and then file a nursing home abuse suit with the court.
+Once your attorney files the lawsuit, the court will serve the defendant with the lawsuit and a citation.
 The case will then move to discovery.
-In the next stage, the parties may elect to have a mediation and settlement, or go to trial.
+In the next stage, the parties may elect to have a mediation and settlement or go to trial.

 The attorneys at Curcio Law offices will be able to provide you with a more specific outline of the process after your free initial consultation.

-At Curcio Law Offices, we have over 50 years of experience helping families whose loved ones have suffered as a result of nursing negligence or abuse.
-If you suspect your loved one was hurt while in a Chicago-area nursing home or assisted living facility, please call our legal team for advice and guidance.
-Call 312-321-1111 or contact us online and schedule a free consultation today.
+At Curcio Law Offices, we have over 50 years of experience helping families whose loved ones have suffered as a result of nursing home abuse and neglect.
+If you suspect your loved one was hurt while in a Chicago, Illinois, nursing home or living facility, please call our legal team for advice and guidance.
+For a free consultation, call 312-321-1111 or contact us online and schedule a free consultation today.